sclarkstone/Milestone4/README.md

 ### Automated testing
 * form
-* views - reviews found an issue where if you put in a url to the reviewd_details pages with a product id that did not yet have any reviews it would give an error 'type NoneType doesn't define __round__ method' due to the review_sum calculation not working. i put an if statement around the review_sum in the review_details def in the reviews view which corrected the error.
+* views - reviews highlighted an issue where if you put in a url to the reviewd_details pages with a product id that did not yet have any reviews it would give an error 'type NoneType doesn't define __round__ method' due to the review_sum calculation not working. i put an if statement around the review_sum in the review_details def in the reviews view which corrected the error.
 * models

 ### User Acceptance Testing

 The UAT was carried out on desktop, tablet and mobile screen sizes.
 The UAT was also caried out on Chrome, firefox and Edge.
 This was to ensure cross broswer and cross device compatability and to acieve a positive user experience.

+### Validator testing

 * HTML - using W3C validator